locospec/lens/.github/PULL_REQUEST_TEMPLATE.md

 Thank you for sending a pull request!
 Here are some tips:

-1. If this is your first time, please read our contribution guide at https://github.com/grafana/plugin-tools/blob/main/CONTRIBUTING.md
+1. If this is your first time, please read our contribution guide at <TODO:add link to contribution guide>

 2. Ensure you include and run the appropriate tests as part of your Pull Request.

 3. In a new feature or configuration option, an update to the documentation is necessary.
-Everything related to the documentation is under the docs folder in the root of the repository.
+Everything related to the documentation is under the app/site folder in the root of the repository.

 4. If the Pull Request is a work in progress, make use of GitHub's "Draft PR" feature and mark it as such.